JoseRoca/AfxNova/docs/Graphics /GdiPlus Flat  Api/GdiPlusImageAttributes.md

 ```
 ' ========================================================================================
-' This example sets a color remap, disables it with NoOp, and shows the difference.
+' This example applies a grayscale matrix, then disables it using GdipSetImageAttributesNoOp.
 ' ========================================================================================
 SUB Example_SetNoOp (BYVAL hdc AS HDC)